rgwch/ioBroker.mystrom-wifi-switch/README.md

 ## Use

 Each instance will create a switchState and a switchPower object.
-SwitchState is true or false, switchPower is in Watts (and will always be 0 if  switchState is false, of course)
+SwitchState is true or false, switchPower is in Watts (and will always be 0 if  switchState is false, of course).
+Newer models of the switch feature an additional temperature indicator.
+With older switches, this will always be 0.

 SwitchState is writeable.